Reporting a Security Issue

 If you have any suggestions on how to improve this policy, please open a topic on Discourse.

-The contents of this form will be used to open an issue on GitLab; this issue will be accessible only by the security team members, the project maintainer, as well as the original submitter.
-Once the underlying issue is solved, the GitLab issue will be made public and it will include the contents of this form and any eventual additional communication between the original submitter, the project maintainer, and the security team members.
-The email you enter in this form will be part of the GitLab issue and cannot be fully redacted.
+The contents of this form will be used to open a confidential issue on GNOME GitLab, which will eventually be disclosed according to the process above.
+After disclosure, the GitLab issue will be public.
+This will include the contents of this form and any additional communication between the original submitter, the project maintainer, and the security team members; your comments will not remain confidential.
+The email you enter in this form will be visible in the GitLab issue and cannot be fully redacted.

 The area affected by the security issue